 If you're looking for a universally flattering hair shade, look no further than the cool-toned dark brown that Chloe Bailey is sporting on her long locs.
 The touch of peanut-colored highlights adds extra dimension.

-Haliey Bieber's almondy highlights seem to just melt into her hair — just like milk in coffee.
+Hailey Bieber's almond highlights seem to just melt into her hair—just like milk in coffee.
 This hue gives a sun-kissed vibe that's perfect for the summer months.

-Dark brown hair + golden peekaboo highlights = a match made in heaven.
-It's such a great option for those who don't want to, or can't commit to a full dye job.
+Dark brown hair plus golden peekaboo highlights equal a match made in heaven.
+It's such a great option for those who don't want to or can't commit to a full dye job.

 Aperol Spritz Hair

-Some may not know, but Gigi Hadid's natural hair is blonde — which makes her warm brown locks even more impressive.
-But what we love most about the shade is the orange, aperol spritz colored bayalage that adds a ton of richness.
+Some may not know, but Gigi Hadid's natural hair is blonde—which makes her warm brown locks even more impressive.
+But what we love most about the shade is the orange, Aperol spritz-colored balayage that adds a ton of richness.

 Almost Blonde Brown